Legal Assistance & Workplace Issues

 Denver Legal Night

 The Denver Legal Night is an open house where volunteer attorneys provide legal and referral information to people who cannot afford legal services about a number of topics, including immigration, family, criminal, housing, consumer and bankruptcy, and employment.
-Two legal nights are held each month on the first and third Wednesday of each month from 5:30-7 pm at Centro San Juan Diego, 2830 Lawrence Street, Denver, CO 80205.
+Legal consultations are currently being offered by phone on the first and third Wednesday of every month from 5:00-7:15pm.
+Click on the link below to register.

 Colorado Division of Insurance